numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 * The fallback to the legacy type resolver should in most cases handle loops defined for such structured dtype instances.
-This is because if there is no other ``np.Void`` implementation, the legacy fallback will retain the old behaviour.
+This is because if there is no other ``np.Void`` implementation, the legacy fallback will retain the old behaviour at least initially.

-The masked type resolvers specifically will *not* remain supported, but have no known users (this even includes NumPy, which only uses the default itself).
+The masked type resolvers specifically will *not* remain supported, but has no known users (this even includes NumPy, which only uses the default version).

 While the above changes potentially break some workflows, we believe that the long term improvements vastly outweigh this.